Eye test cost Northern Ireland

 Northern Ireland does not have an NHS in the strict sense.
 Its public health system is the Health and Social Care (HSC), a single integrated body covering health, social care, and commissioning.
 The HSC sits under the Department of Health (Northern Ireland), separate from NHS England, NHS Scotland, and NHS Wales.
 For the patient, the practical experience at a high street optician is identical to the rest of the UK; the funder in the background is the HSC rather than NHS BSA.

 The HSC operates eye examinations under General Ophthalmic Services (GOS) contracts, the same naming convention as the rest of the UK.
 The clinical scope of the examination is unchanged: visual acuity, refraction, intraocular pressure, slit lamp inspection, and fundus examination.
-What differs is who qualifies : under HSC rules, every NI resident does, without means or condition testing.
+Who qualifies broadly mirrors England's list: age, eye condition, and benefit based categories, verified by the optician on the day.

 Cross-border note: NHS exemption certificates issued elsewhere in the UK do not transfer to HSC services and vice versa.
 If you move to or from Northern Ireland, your prescription transfers (it belongs to you) but your eligibility status resets to that of your new jurisdiction.